-Being a project manager is a specific kind of leadership position, which requires certain character traits and qualities.
-If we ask you, do you have any general idea about a good project manager, a single point you can define them would be – they delivers projects within the deadline and budget set by the clients, meeting or notwithstanding surpassing the desires of the partners, right?
+Being a project manager is a specific kind of leadership position, which requires certain character traits and important qualities.
+If we ask you, do you have any general idea about a good project manager, a single point you can define them would be – they deliver projects within the deadline and budget set by the clients, meeting or not withstanding surpassing the desires of the partners, right?

-Top 10 Qualities to become a Successful Project Manager
+Top 13 Important Qualities to Become a Successful Project Manager

 1. They Inspire a Shared Vision

 An effective project leader is often described as having a vision of where to go and the ability to articulate it.
 A leader or project manager is someone who lifts you up, gives you a reason for being, and gives the vision and spirit to change.

 The visionary project managers enable people to feel they have a real stake in the project.
 Moreover, they empower their teammates to experience the vision of their own and offer other the opportunity to create their own vision, to explore what the vision will mean to their jobs and their lives, as well as to envision their future as part of the vision of their organization.

 According to Jada Pinkett Smith, a slogan of every good project manager is;

 “My belief is that communication is the best way to create strong relationships”

 Another strong trait that distinguishes a good project manager from others is their ability to communicate with people at all levels.
 Since, the project leadership calls for clear communication about responsibility, goals, performance, expectations, and feedback – a good project manager can be said a complete package comprising all these important qualities.